tonethar/IGME-330-Master/notes/HW-wc-2.md

 ## III.
 JS in our components

 - We can easily add JS to our components
-- How about, everytime we click on the `<span>` that contains the year, we increase the value of the year?
+- How about, everytime we click on the `<span>` that contains the text & year, we increase the value of the year?
 - First, let's give the component default values for `data-year` and `data-text`

 ```js